Ravindra-Raut/course_oor/README.md

 Some other notes and frequently asked questions that may come up:

 * During the course, we will make use of a number of add-on packages for R. Ideally, you should install these packages before the course (then you don't have to bother with installing packages during the course).
-You should be able to do so by running the code provided [here](https://gist.githubusercontent.com/wviechtb/eb125cb6f7c706982f72e5872312fbba/raw/1fec0fea6216d162319822f31d7d74bfcad52e07/install_packages.r) in R (just open up R and copy-paste the library() lines one by one).
+You should be able to do so by running the code provided [here](https://gist.githubusercontent.com/wviechtb/eb125cb6f7c706982f72e5872312fbba/raw/1fec0fea6216d162319822f31d7d74bfcad52e07/install_packages.r) in R (just open up R and copy-paste the `install.packages()` lines one by one).

 * In the 'in person' courses that I teach, I often end up troubleshooting some general computer problems for one or multiple course participants.
 I will not be able to do this in this course.
 I also cannot provide statistical support or answer questions you have about your own data analysis needs.